 Although heat is included in the name, you can use a heat pump for air conditioning.
-It works by shifting heat instead of generating it (unlike furnaces) which is why it also is used as a two way system.
-It's true that heat pumps can be very efficient, but most air conditioners are roughly equivalent in terms of SEER rating.
-Just compare these two top of the line systems from Lennox.
+It works by shifting heat instead of creating it (the way a furnace does) which is why it can be used as a two way unit.
+It's true that heat pumps can be very efficient, although most air conditioners are about equal in terms of SEER rating.
+Just look at these two luxury level systems from Lennox.

 XC25 Air Conditioner